 As a BOT, the Cayman Islands offer citizens and residents a high level of political, legal, and economic stability.
 The country is highly developed and has world-class health care, education, and other well-established institutions.
 While you’ll get to enjoy all of the benefits of Island life, you won’t have to deal with the kind of bureaucracy that exists in the rest of the Caribbean.

 The reason that most people turn down Cayman Islands dual citizenship is the price tag.
 Even for wealthy individuals, a required multi-million dollar investment is nothing to take lightly.
+If you want to invest safely, better and cheaper it is also a good opportunity to invest in one of the hybrid companies.

 That said, considering that the country has no property, income, or company tax, obtaining residency in the Islands can be an attractive choice for those who can afford it.
+As a European country.
+Cyprus also offers a global residence programme.

 Citizenships.com assists clients in obtaining permanent residence or Cayman islands dual citizenship.
 Please contact us for more information or to set up a personal consultation to become the Cayman Island’s next resident!